Off-grid solar systems are completely independent of the power grid. You can also refer to them as independent solar power or stand-alone solar power.

 Now that we have efficiently charged batteries, we need to make the power usable.
 If you are only running DC loads straight off your battery bank, you can skip this step.

-But, if you are powering any AC loads, you need to convert the direct current from the batteries into alternating current for your appliances.
+But, if you are powering any AC loads, you need to convert the direct current from the batteries into an alternating current for your appliances.

 Solar power systems work by first receiving sun rays on the solar panels (PV) which converts the rays into direct current (DC) electricity.